Eberhard-Ludwigs-Gymnasium: 18th and 19th Century

-The school was established in 1686 as Gymnasium illustre (zu Stuttgart), seemingly honouring the Illustrious Gymnasium in Gotha, known by that name since about 1600.
+During the 18th and 19th centuries, the fast growth and new organisation of the schools led to a desire for more space, which culminated in renovations and new construction between 1838 and 1840.
+A Realschule was added in 1794, simultaneously with an extension of the number of grades to 9.
+This school later became the Friedrich-Eugens-Gymnasium.
+A realist gymnasium was added in 1867, which became independent in 1871 and later turned into the Dillmann-Gymnasium.
 In 1881, during the reign of Charles I of Württemberg, because of overcrowding, the Karls-Gymnasium was established and took over 18 of its 39 classes.
 At this time, it changed its name to the current one after Eberhard Louis, Duke of Württemberg, who had been under age and under guardianship at the time of the school's foundation.